Yuffster/asherah/README.md

     :: Scotch: Aye, yah can't order me around lak that!

-Will produce output like:
+Will add speech by `Scotch` like:

-    Scotch: Aye, yah can't order me around lak that!
+    Aye, yah can't order me around lak that!

 Links